 If you plan on going up the tower, make sure you pre-purchase your tickets here.
 You don’t want to waste time standing in unnecessary lines.

+The Louvre is another one of the symbols of Paris.
 Everyone knows that Leonardo da Vinci’s Mona Lisa is on display at the Louvre.
 But did you know that:

 - The Louvre is world’s largest art museum with approximately 38,000 objects ranging from prehistoric to current times.
 It covers an area of about 73 000 square metres (783 000 square feet).